Ian Shugart: Education

-Shugart graduated in from Trinity College at the University of Toronto with a Bachelor of Arts in political economy.
+Shugart graduated from Trinity College at the University of Toronto with a Bachelor of Arts in political economy.

 Career

 Political staffer

 Shugart began his career in Ottawa in 1980 as a political staffer, where he was a constitutional policy advisor to Progressive Conservative (PC) leader Joe Clark and later policy director under Brian Mulroney, when the PCs formed the Official Opposition.
 Mulroney formed government in 1984 and Shugart worked as a senior policy advisor to the minister of national health and welfare, Jake Epp.
 When Epp became minister of energy, mines and resources in 1989, Shugart became his chief of staff.

 Public Service

 In 1991, Shugart joined the Public Service of Canada, taking a job as the assistant secretary for the social policy and programs branch in the Federal-Provincial Relations Office.
 He would go on to serve in a number of roles in the federal government, including as the executive director of the Medical Research Council (1993–1997), as an assistant deputy minister with Health Canada (1997–2006), and as the associate deputy minister with Environment Canada (2006–2008).

 Shugart was promoted to deputy minister for Environment Canada in 2006, where he supported international climate change negotiations and the regulation of greenhouse gas emissions.
 In 2010, he joined Employment and Social Development Canada as its deputy minister, where he worked on labour market and income security initiatives.
 He became deputy minister of foreign affairs at Global Affairs Canada in 2016, where he managed national security issues and bilateral relationships.